pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 but the rules can be quite confusing and so below we describe the various ways to initialize shared state.

-It is common to need to provide a custom initialize to your feature's ``Reducer/State`` type, especially when modularizing.
+It is common to need to provide a custom initializer to your feature's ``Reducer/State`` type, especially when modularizing.
 When using [`@Shared`](<doc:Shared>) in your `State` that can become complicated.
-Depending on your exact situation you can do what of the following:
+Depending on your exact situation you can do one of the following:

 * You are using non-persisted shared state (i.e. no argument is passed to `@Shared`), and the "source of truth" of the state lives with the parent feature.
 Then the initializer should take a